August 23, 2024 plants that can harm your dogs

 Dieffenbachia

-Dieffenbachia, also known as Dumb Cane, is a common houseplant that poses serious risks to dogs.
-Understanding its toxic components and potential symptoms can help protect your furry friend.
+Dieffenbachia, also known as Dumb Cane, is a common houseplant that can be a serious risk to dogs.

 Toxic Components